EngeteloSia/QuickBite/README.md

-ing# 🍔 QuickBite – Pre-order Cafeteria App
+# 🍔 QuickBite – Pre-order Cafeteria App

 QuickBite is a React Native application built using **Expo**, **Firebase**, and **Stripe** to allow users to pre-order food from a cafeteria.
 Admins can mark unavailable items, and users can securely pay using Stripe.